 Is your glass half-empty or half-full?
 If you are invested in keeping your mouth healthy, it should be at least half-full of water!
 Your oral health is not limited to a stellar smile, it also impacts your overall health, and drinking enough water is one of the best things you can do for your body.
 Staying hydrated helps your system to deliver healthy nutrients, get rid of waste, keep your muscles moving, and gives your skin a healthy glow.
 Drinking water regularly is also one of the best things you can do for your teeth, particularly if it is fluoridated water.
-Here at Christopher Cooley DDS, we know the temptation can be strong to sip on sweet tea all day, or to crack open a two liter of soda when you get home from school or work, but it is our job to look out for your smile, so keep reading to find out why water is so important to oral health!
+Here at Christopher Cooley DDS, we know the temptation can be strong to sip on sweet tea all day or to crack open a two-liter of soda when you get home from school or work, but it is our job to look out for your smile, so keep reading to find out why water is so important to oral health!

 Drinking water, especially tap water that has been enhanced with fluoride, is one of the easiest things you can do to prevent cavities.
 Fluoride has been scientifically proven to benefit teeth by strengthening the tooth structure and promoting remineralization, and is essentially nature?s own cavity fighter.
 The American Medical Association, the American Dental Association, and the CDC all recommend fluoride as an effective and safe way to help strengthen your teeth.
 You can be confident in drinking filtered tap water, knowing any bacteria has been eliminated and the remaining fluoride will be beneficial to your smile.

 Not only is a dry mouth annoying and uncomfortable, but it can actually increase the risk for tooth decay.
-Saliva is your mouth?s first defense against tooth decay, washing away leftover food and debris.
-It also helps you swallow with ease, and helps keep your teeth strong by washing them with a mix of calcium, phosphate and fluoride.
+Saliva is your mouth’s first defense against tooth decay, washing away leftover food and debris.
+It also helps you swallow with ease, and helps keep your teeth strong by washing them with a mix of calcium, phosphate, and fluoride.
 When your saliva supply runs low, your mouth does not function as well, and your risk for tooth decay goes up.
 By drinking plenty of water throughout the day, you will improve your total dental health by staying hydrated and supporting saliva production.

 Halitosis has created a billion-dollar industry because no one wants to deal with bad breath.
 It is an embarrassing problem that can have a negative impact on your social life and interactions with others.
-There are many causes for bad breath, including poor dental health, dirty teeth, a build up of bacteria, and dry mouth.
-While there are no shortage of products aimed at eliminating halitosis, most only mask the problem.
+There are many causes for bad breath, including poor dental health, dirty teeth, a build-up of bacteria, and dry mouth.
+While there is no shortage of products aimed at eliminating halitosis, most only mask the problem.
 Drinking water throughout the day keeps your mouth clean and breath fresh by rinsing away odor-causing bacteria.

 We are made up of 60% water, and yet it seems so difficult to make sure we drink enough of it daily!
 Whether you dislike the taste, do not remember when to drink, or have some other reason for avoiding your daily eight, we have got a few tips to help you hit your water quota every single day.

-Throw in some flavor
+Throw in Some Flavor

 Add herbs or fruit to your water to give it a delicious boost your taste buds will appreciate.
 Stir herbs such as mint with a wooden spoon first to unlock the flavor, and cut the rind off any citrus fruits to keep bitterness at a minimum.